Used Volkswagen Golf (Mk8, 2020-date) buyer's guide: a family car with no real weakness

 Verdict

-For so many car buyers, it's amazing how often the answer to the question is “the Volkswagen Golf”.
-There are so many reasons why this is one of our favourite family cars you can buy, at any price, and as a used purchase the Golf makes just as much sense.
-The ready availability, the wide model range, the excellent engines and transmissions, plus the ease of ownership, all make the Golf a tempting used buy.
-However, it's clear that a lot of owners are less enamoured with their Golfs, with a disappointing result in our Driver Power new car survey.
+It's amazing how often the answer to the question of which car to buy, is ‘VW Golf’.
+There are many reasons why this is one of our favourite family cars, and as a used purchase the Golf makes just as much sense.
+The ready availability, impressive build quality, incredibly wide model range, excellent engines and transmissions, plus the perceived ease of ownership all make the Golf a tempting used buy.
+However, many owners are less enamoured, as our Driver Power surveys show.
+The raft of low scores is worrying, and so is the fact that many cheaper alternatives are easier to live with.
+So before buying a Golf Mk8 of your own, check out some of those alternatives, which might serve you better.

 If you had to come up with a list of the world's most conservative car makers the chances are that Volkswagen would be on there.
 But while its cars are evolutionary rather than revolutionary, the fact that most of them are very easy to recommend – and also that buyers clamour for them – suggests that this German company knows what it's doing.